MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/admin-responding-to-requests-about-personal-data.md

 |Requests for correction|A data subject can request that you correct inaccurate personal data.
 There are several ways to do so.
 In some cases, you can export lists to Excel to quickly bulk-edit multiple records, and then import the updated data.
 For more information, see [Exporting your Business Data to Excel](about-export-data.md).
 You can also manually edit fields that contain personal data, such as editing information about a customer in the Customer card.
 However, transaction records such as general, customer, and tax ledger entries are essential to the integrity of the enterprise resource planning system.
 If you store personal data in business transaction records, consider using the customisation capabilities to modify such personal data.|

 ## <a name="restrict-data-processing-for-a-data-subject"></a>Restrict Data Processing for a Data Subject
 A data subject can request that you temporarily stop processing their personal data.
 To honour such requests, you can mark their record as blocked due to privacy to stop processing their data.
 When a record is marked as blocked, you cannot create new transactions that use that record.
 For example, you cannot create a new invoice for a customer when either the customer or the salesperson is blocked.
-To mark a data subject as blocked, open the card for the data subject, for example the Customer, Supplier, or Contact cards, and choose the **Privacy Blocked** check box.
+To mark a data subject as blocked, open the card for the data subject, for example the Customer, Vendor, or Contact cards, and choose the **Privacy Blocked** check box.
 You may need to choose **Show More** to display the field.

 ## <a name="handling-data-subject-requests-while-in-trial"></a>Handling Data Subject Requests While in Trial
 Certain types of personal data is part of your Microsoft 365 account and requires administrative access to export, if you receive a data subject request from a user regarding this type of personal data under the General Data Protection Regulation (GDPR).
 The process for handling data subject requests is different depending on the type of [!INCLUDE[prod_short](includes/prod_short.md)] tenant.